SAFE

 Inadvertent harassment

-People who sexually harass others can occasionally not realise that their behavior is wrong or inappropriate.
-This does not make the behavior acceptable or the person responsible any less accountable for their actions.
+People who sexually harass others can occasionally not realise that their behaviour is wrong or inappropriate.
+This does not make the behaviour acceptable or the person responsible any less accountable for their actions.

-If it is suspected that someone is acting in this manner and their behavior may be sexual harassment under the definition of this policy this should be reported in accordance with this Policy.
+If it is suspected that someone is acting in this manner and their behaviour may be sexual harassment under the definition of this policy this should be reported in accordance with this Policy.

 Disciplinary action and repeat offenders